 Case Number: 562056

-Our client was charged with multiple counts of Fraud and Theft over $5000.00 after he took thousands of dollars from several individuals.
-It was alleged that through his criminal actions he had defrauded his victims of over $100 000.00 in funds.
-He was able to fraudulently obtain funds from his victims by telling them that he would purchase vehicles on their behalf, then take cheques from them but would never provide them with a vehicle.
-At the time our client retained us, he was already serving a sentence in prison for a number of other offences, and as such was looking at a very lengthy addition of time to his current sentence if convicted of this crime.
+Our client was charged with multiple counts of fraud and theft over $5000.00 after he took thousands of dollars from several individuals.
+It was alleged that through his criminal actions, he had defrauded his victims of over $100,000.00 in funds.
+He was able to fraudulently obtain funds from his victims by telling them that he would purchase vehicles on their behalf, then take cheques from them, but would never provide them with a vehicle.
+At the time our client retained us, he was already serving a sentence in prison for several other offences, and as such, was looking at a very lengthy addition of time to his current sentence if convicted of this crime.

 Successful Outcome: No Additional Jail Time